The Calcutta Chromosome: Themes

 Silence is a recurring theme in the novel, originating from the often-stated premise that to say something is to change it.
 Huttunen notes that the workings of the Indian scientific/mystical movement uncovered by Murugan "constitutes a counter-science to Western scientific discourse" (25).
 The tenets of the group contain aspects of the Hindu belief in the transmigration of souls as well as of contemporary scientific ideas about genetics and cloning (Huttunen 27).
 Its native Indian members operate through means kept secret from the more Westernized characters and from the reader, and their activities become progressively clearer as the novel continues until their plan is revealed to the reader.
 Huttunen explains that the methodology of this group is based on the ideas of Emmanuel Levinas about communication by way of silence.
-In Levinas' view, "the other exists outside the traditional ontology of Western philosophy which conceives of all being as objects that can be internalized by consciousness or grasped by adequate representation ...
+In Levinas's view, "the other exists outside the traditional ontology of Western philosophy which conceives of all being as objects that can be internalized by consciousness or grasped by adequate representation ...
 Consequently silence in this novel represents the kind of unattainable experience that transcends the level of language, or knowing" (30-31).
 It is this enigma that the novel leaves behind as an abiding theme.
 The reader is forced to keep thinking about it much after turning the last page.
 The mystery at the heart of the story is never completely resolved by the author, leaving much to the reader's understanding and interpretation.